syntax-syndicate/beeai-platform/README.md

 # BeeAI

+##
+> [!WARNING]
+> [PRE-Alpha] This repository contains the beeai platform which is still under a rapid development.
+Please treat it as
+> highly experimental and expect breaking changes often.
+Reach out on discord if you'd like to contribute or get
+> involved in the discussions: [join discord](https://discord.gg/AZFrp3UF5k)

 ## Installation

 The BeeAI CLI can be installed through Homebrew (on both Mac and Linux), and also from PyPI.